wondonghyeon/wondonghyeon.github.io/_posts/2022-03-29-food-waste-flw-db.md

 ![png](/files/images/others/mexico-food-loss-whole-supply-chain-since-2005.png)
 ![png](/files/images/others/peru-food-loss-whole-supply-chain-since-2005.png)
 * “Watermelons” loss percentages seem too different for these two countries.
 Mexico is about 0.4%, and Peru is about 45%.
-* The Mexico data doesn’t have a reference, so this difference makes sense.
-One can imagine how difficult collecting food waste data, which is very ill-defined.
+* The Mexico data doesn’t have a reference, so the large difference makes sense.
+One can imagine how difficult collecting food waste data is.

 ```python
 year = 2005